-I usually exit Bloomingdale’s Soho through the back door, while toying with taking drastic measures.
-Like leaving the city for good so I’ll stop blowing money on pretty things I don’t need.
-A right on Crosby street and a left on Broome puts me within reasonable distance of Chinatown, where I can atone for my purchase my finding something cheap for dinner.
+I usually exit Bloomingdale’s Soho through the back door, dodging the sluggish shopping hordes on Broadway.
+A right on Crosby street and a left on Broome puts me within reasonable distance of Chinatown, where I can atone for my new purchase my finding something cheap for dinner.
 It’s no accident that enthusiasm for bahn mi spiked as the economy tanked–these hearty Vietnamese sandwiches are famously wallet-friendly.
 But you can skip the $5 versions at Baogette and Nicky’s.
 There’s better stuff downtown.

 Bahn Mi Saigon Bakery on Mott street masquerades as a jewelry store but I have never seen anyone buy the candy-colored plastic beads in its window.
 A single long bench along the wall stretches toward the sandwich counter in the back, and a dry erase board hanging from the ceiling functions as the menu.
-The different sandwiches include pork, chicken, sardine, pate, meat ball, and buddhist (mushrooms and tofu); there’s also papaya shrimp salad and summer rolls.
-Everything is four or five bucks, and the classic bahn mi, with pork, is $3.75.
-When asked “spicy or no spicy” I usually split the difference and request medium.
+The sandwiches include pork, chicken, sardine, pate, meat ball, and buddhist (mushrooms and tofu); there’s also papaya shrimp salad and summer rolls.
+Everything is four or five bucks, and the classic bahn mi, with pork, is $3.75, and comes “spicy” or “no spicy.”

 For the full Saigon Bakery experience grab a bottle of the mysterious “Soy Drink” from the refrigerator.
-It’s actually just soy milk, but shit, it’s only 75 cents!
+It’s actually just soy milk, but holy cow, it’s only 75 cents!
 Dinner under $5?
 Done.

 Bahn Mi Saigon Bakery